CaroShaf/Election_Analysis/README.md

 -------------------------

 These votes represent the votes in three counties: Jefferson, Denver and Arapahoe.
 Diana DeGette was by far the winner in all three counties.
+This was confirmed by looking at a pivot chart in Excel just to make sure there wasn't a small number of voters in a sparsely populated county voting for another candidate other than Diana DeGette.
+[results-by-county] /Resources/results_by_county.png